joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

 {: file='.github/workflows/approveops.yml'}
 {% endraw %}

+You'll notice that we didn't have to pass in an installation ID this time to the action.
+This is because the GitHub App is installed on the repository, and the action can therefore lookup the installation ID dynamically to get the token.

 🎉 Issue comment with team mentioning success! 🥳

 ## Summary

+When I first learned about GitHub Apps, I was like, "This is cool, but I'm not going to be writing an app and creating code just for authentication, that's too much work, I'll just use a PAT."
+However, as you just saw, we created a GitHub App and used it for authentication without tying it to any code.

 {% raw %}
-In both scenarios, we use the [jnwng/github-app-installation-token-action](https://github.com/marketplace/actions/create-github-app-installation-token) action and its output of `${{ steps.get_installation_token.outputs.token }}` to obtain the installation access token.
-[GitHub has sample Ruby code](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app) for creating a and signing the JWT, but the action is so much simpler!
+In both scenarios, we use the [tibdex/github-app-token](https://github.com/marketplace/actions/github-app-token) action and the installation access token that is an output parameter: `${{ steps.get_installation_token.outputs.token }}`.
+We use this token to make authenticated requests to the API or as the password in Git clones.
+Alternatively, [GitHub has sample Ruby code](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app) for creating a and signing the JWT and retrieving an installation ID, but the action is so much simpler!

-Check out my next post on 'ApproveOps: Approvals in IssueOps' for more information on the action workflow I'm using in the second scenario.
+Check out my next post, [ApproveOps: Approvals in IssueOps](/posts/github-approveops), for more information on the action workflow I'm using in the second scenario.

-Let me know what I've missed or if you have any other ideas!
+Happy App-ing!

 {% endraw %}